01

 Director, Kurban Intelligence Lab

-and Asst.
+Asst.
 Professor, HBKU

 Erchin Serpedin